The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 How Long Do the Benefits of Hyperbaric Oxygen Therapy Last?

 This is a difficult question because there isn’t a black-or-white answer.
-As you know by now, there isn’t a ‘one-size-fits-all’ hyperbaric treatment, therefore, outcomes vary for each user.
+As you can see by now, there isn’t a ‘one-size-fits-all’ hyperbaric treatment, therefore, outcomes vary for each user.
 It is important to note that the lasting effects of hyperbaric oxygen therapy vary greatly based on the health condition you are treating and your goal for therapy.
-Additionally, most research supports use for healing, but many off-label uses are recognized as well.
+Additionally, while the majority of research supports its use for healing purposes, numerous off-label uses are also acknowledged.

 Who is Not a Candidate for Hyperbaric Oxygen Therapy?